-#4: Try to know more on Quality Score
+#4: Try to know more about Quality Score

 Although AWE promises benefits to AdWords without much complexity, there is some knowledge on AdWords which can move a long way to improve the performance of the campaign.
-The most vital element is good quality score.
-Quality score goes a long way for deciding what you actually pay for each click and where the ads appear in different search results.
-It is necessary for you to craft compelling ad copy but Google needs to make sure that the user experience matches along with the expectations whenever the customers come to the site.
+The most vital element is a good quality score.
+A quality score goes a long way toward deciding what you actually pay for each click and where the ads appear in different search results.
+It is necessary for you to craft compelling ad copy but Google needs to make sure that the user experience matches the expectations whenever the customers come to the site.

 So, as we see, AdWords needs more time and effort but at the same time, they are capable of producing considerably better results as compared to AWE.
 Nevertheless, if yours is a small business with a tight budget, AdWords Express can definitely be a good platform.